arcuru/eideticadb/docs/src/user_guide/core_concepts.md

 ## Current Status and Roadmap

-EideticaDB is under active development, and some features mentioned in this documentation are still in planning or development stages.
+Eidetica is under active development, and some features mentioned in this documentation are still in planning or development stages.
 Here's a summary of the current status:

 ### Implemented Features